berkayozd/agentbuilder-yt-analyzer/README.md

 4. Set state → Stores the cleaned JSON object into the global variable json_report_object.

-5. Content Strategy Analyst (Agent)
+5. Content Strategy Analyst (Agent) → Performs analysis and generates the final, professional content strategy report.

 📝 CRITICAL LOGIC: Reads data from state, and if incomplete, triggers its internal File Search Tool (the fallback mechanism) to read the full 100-video context.
-Performs analysis and generates the final Markdown report.

-Outputs the final, professional content strategy report.

 📸 Visual Documentation